 - 1. The teaching, the examinations for the degree programme in Business Administration will in principle be taught in Dutch.
-Exceptions to this rule will be indicated in Ocasys. - 2.
+Deviations from this rule are indicated in Ocasys. - 2.
 The degree programmes in 'Econometrics and Operations Research', 'Economics and Business Economics' and 'International Business' will be taught in English.
 The examinations and the final assessment will also be held in English.